zeroc-ice/ice/vsplugin/README.txt

 -----------

 The Ice Visual Studio Extension integrates Ice projects into the Visual Studio IDE.
-The extension supports C++, .NET, and Silverlight projects.
+The extension supports C++, .NET, VB and Silverlight projects.

 Activating the plug-in for a project